At Rush Tax Resolution, our skilled team can help provide tax relief for all avenues of IRS issues.

 Is an Offer in Compromise Right for You?

 Getting a settlement approved is not an easy task, and your submission package must be completed accurately and without any gaps.
+Don’t bother trying to spoof your info or come up with ways to obfuscate your candidacy – the IRS has ample time to investigate your tax account, and will often reject offers in compromise.
+Furthermore, your initial payment will be taken one way or the other – there are no refunds for a tax debt.
 If you are not a good candidate for an IRS Offer in Compromise, we will discuss other available options that are best for you.
 Some of these options may include:

 Beware of advertisers that claim tax debts can be settled through an Offer in Compromise program for “pennies on the dollar”, without them taking you through a thorough pre-qualification process first, and without checking out the firm’s references and client testimonials regarding success stories with the process.